-After Earth-gazing for awhile, we went for a walk around the moon.
-Well, it was less of a walk for me than it was for her.
-I had to drag a stupidly heavy metal ball behind me while the Moon-Woman bounced around in an offensively carefree manner.
+After Earth-gazing for awhile, the pair of us went for a walk around the Moon.
+Well, it was less of a walk for me than it was for her: I had to drag a stupidly heavy metal ball behind me while the Moon-Woman bounced around in an offensively carefree manner.
 She offered to help, sure, but I wasn’t about to let someone else shoulder my load.

 “So how did you end up with this thing in the first place?”
 She asked while we climbed up the side of a crater.

 “Your guess—is as good—as mine,” I gasped.
 At length, I paused to finish, “One second I was in my room, the next I was standing on the Moon with this ball hanging ’round my ankle.”

 She cocked her head to the side, “Maybe someone snuck it on to you?”

 “Maybe,” I said shortly, preferring to press on with the walk/drag than continue on with this conversation.
 The Woman on the Moon felt otherwise.